Economics

 Total 21 14

-The results indicates the reasons for choosing the insurance facility.
-The most common reason for the respondents to choose insurance was for the purpose of earning investments.
-The statistics indicates that 36% participants availed insurance for earning returns on investment.
-Remaining 30% availed the option for tax avoidance, 24% availed the option for risk coverage of the family and 4% selected the facility for child welfare.
+The results indicate the reasons for choosing the insurance facility.
+The most common reason for the respondents to choose insurance was to earn investments.
+The statistics indicate that 36% of participants availed of insurance to earn returns on investment.
+The remaining 30% availed the option for tax avoidance, 24% availed the option for risk coverage of the family, and 4% selected the facility for child welfare.

 Factors Frequency Percentage